Off Wall Street Investing with the Red-Blue-Green Strategy

 Blue money is alternative investing.
 Usually, these investments have no correlation to what’s going on in the stock market.
-Examples of blue investments are oil, gas, gold, crypto, cannabis, and other alternative investments.
+Examples of blue investments are oil, gas, gold, crypto, and other alternative investments.
 Blue money is all about finding niches with decent returns that can mitigate loss and risk along the way.

 The average person hasn’t received quality finical education, so talking about blue investments often precipitate a lot of common objections.
 What’s most important is understanding the risks and the liquidity, how long the money will be tied up, and how you will make money.
 Everyone wants to feel comfortable with their investments, so having an overall understanding of how the investment works is important.
 Once you understand it, you’ll be thinking, “Why aren’t more people doing this?!”.
 Most people haven’t been introduced to this knowledge!
 We’ve been told to do all the wrong things—but you’re not going to create much wealth by putting money away into an IRA and mutual funds.

 3. Green Money

 The last color is green—green money typically includes investments with some sort of contract with guarantees.
 Typically, insurance companies, and these companies have to put so much money into their reserves.
 With insurance companies, you can make a decent rate of return with protection against loss, such as 7-10%.
 And this often comes with tremendous tax advantages.

 Most people are at 90% red money—but you need a portfolio much more diversified than that.
 Where you want to be is maybe 10% or 20% red money, and the rest in blue and green, based on your risk tolerance, where you want to put your money and how your money rules come into play.